Modoc County California

 Besides hiking, camping, and fishing, journeying into the country brings unexpected pleasures.
 There’s the beautiful Jess Valley at an elevation of 1,536 meters.
 The Jess Valley is near Mill Creek, a spot known for its natural beauty.
 It is also near the town Likely, known for mountain views, nearby forests, and meadows.

-See also Lassen County California
+See also San Benito County California

 There are cattle and horse ranches.
 The town has one of the busiest golf courses in the County.
 And a charming and well-stocked general dealer, the Likely General Store.